Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

-The first contribution to the nuclear Berry curvature is associated with the $\mathcal{A}$ operators, which parameterize the modulation of the intersite magnetic interactions by the phonons.
-Integrating out the magnetic excitations spanned by the lowest spin-orbital multiplet on each site (magnons, spinons, or paramagnetic fluctuations of the $j_{1/2}$ moments) leads to a contribution to $\mathbb{N}$ where $\mathcal{O}$ in eq'n~(\ref{eqn:Iqv}) are the spin-phonon coupling operators $\mathcal{A}$.
-This contribution to the phonon Hall viscosity is thus sensitive to antisymmetric bond-bond correlations.
-For \rucl, we find that this contribution dominates, as discussed below.

-The second contribution to the nuclear Berry curvature is associated with the $\mathcal{L}$-operators, which parameterize the ``two-phonon Raman'' coupling.
-This arises from integrating out electronic states outside of the lowest spin-orbital multiplet \cite{van1940paramagnetic,orbach1961spin,ray1967dynamical,capellmann1991spin,ioselevich1995strongly}.
-In the context of \rucl, it can arise from modulation of the local geometry around each Ru ion by the phonons, which alters the specific spin-orbital composition of the local moments.
-This generates a contribution to $\mathbb{N}$ where $\mathcal{O}$ in eq'n~(\ref{eqn:Iqv}) are electron-phonon coupling operators, and $|m\rangle$ are excited $j_{3/2}$ spin-orbital multiplets.
-This coupling is featured prominently in phenomenological models of the phonon THE \cite{sheng2006theory,wang2009phonon,zhang2010topological}, where it is often approximated by $\mathcal{H}_{\rm eff} \sim \mathbf{S} \cdot (\mathbf{u} \times \mathbf{p})$.
-The $\mathcal{L}$-operators represent the generalization of these effects.
-They lead to a contribution to Hall viscosity of $[\mathbb{N}_q]_{\nu,\nu^\prime}\propto \frac{1}{N} \sum_i \langle \mathbf{L}_i^{-q\nu;q\nu^\prime} \cdot \mathbf{S}_i\rangle$, which is linear in a static $q=0$ magnetic order parameter such as the bulk magnetization.
+where $N$ is the number of unit cells, and $\mathbf S_i$ describe the $j_{1/2}$ moments.
+The $\mathcal{A}$ operators parameterize the phonon-induced modulation of the intersite magnetic interactions, with $\mathbb{A}$ encoding the change of the $3\times 3$ magnetic coupling tensor.
+The $\mathcal{L}$ operators encode the two-phonon Raman coupling, with $\mathbf{L}$ a vector.
+This term arises from modulation of the local geometry around each Ru ion by the phonons, which alters the specific spin-orbital composition of the local moments \cite{orbach1961spin,capellmann1991spin}.

-In order to evaluate the relative importance of the contributions, we first estimated the spin-phonon couplings following the dCEH approach of \cite{dhakal2024mn}.
-Full details are given in \cite{supplemental}.
+To assess the relative importance of these contributions, we estimate the spin-phonon couplings following the approach of \cite{dhakal2024mn}.
+Full details are given in the Supplementary Note 2.
 Briefly, we perform exact diagonalization of a coupled electron-phonon $d$-orbital Hamiltonian on each Ru site or bond of interest, and project the resulting low-energy Hamiltonians onto ideal $j_{1/2}$ states with different numbers of phonon quanta.
-The inclusion of phonons explicitly as hard-core bosons allows for the extraction of generic spin-phonon couplings in addition to the usual spin-spin couplings.
-These results are combined with {\it ab-initio} phonon calculations to yield the full $q,\nu$-dependent spin-phonon Hamiltonian.
+The inclusion of phonons explicitly allows for the extraction of generic spin-phonon couplings in addition to the usual spin-spin couplings.
+We combine these results with {\it ab-initio} phonon calculations to obtain the full $q,\nu$-dependent spin-phonon Hamiltonian.